The Gameboy Advance SP was a famous handheld console released by Nintendo in 2003, and it is still considered a gaming classic today.

 Fans of the Metroid series will be pleased to hear that Metroid Fusion has various new abilities and suits.
 Fusion stands apart from the rest of the series thanks to its unusual setting and format, which frequently shifts between the various sections of the station.

-• 10.
-KIRBY: NIGHTMARE IN DREAMLANDKIRBY: NIGHTMARE IN DREAMLAND
+10. KIRBY: NIGHTMARE IN DREAMLAND

 The 1993 game Kirby’s Adventure was remade as the 2016 game Kirby: Nightmare in Dreamland.
 When Kirby can’t go sleep, he learns that puffball villain King Dedede has damaged the Star Rod.